 How long does it take to open a corporate bank account?

-The process to open a corporate bank account in Singapore takes between 2-6 weeks, depending on the bank and the compliance checks.
-In some cases where the banks require more information or more documents, the process can take more than weeks.
+The process to open a corporate bank account in Singapore typically takes between 2 to 6 weeks, varying based on the bank and compliance requirements.
+In instances where additional information or documents are needed, it can extend beyond 6 weeks.

 All documents submitted must be in English.
 For all non-English documents, the company must ensure all documents are translated into English by an official translator and certified by the directors of the company who are to sign on every page of such documents.